Overview:

 Reasons to consider hiring a parenting coordinator:

-Less time litigating/cost effective – Because parenting coordinator is there to help by offering guidance or even making decisions when parents can’t reach one together, they will spend less time in conflict.
-When there’s less conflict, parents are also less likely to make return trips to court which in turn will save them legal fees.
-Generally, parenting coordination is much quicker and less expensive than litigation.
+Less time litigating/cost effective – Because parenting coordinator is there to help by offering guidance or even making decisions when you can’t reach one together, you’ll spend less time in conflict.
+When there’s less conflict, you are also less likely to make return trips to court which in turn will save you from spending money on legal fees.
+Generally, parenting coordination is much quicker and less expensive than litigation. 

-More time to focus on your children – Working with a parenting coordinator can take away some of the stress parents experience when it came to dealing with their co-parent.
-With less stress about communication or making decisions, you will be able to spend more time focused on your children.
+More time to focus on your children – working with a parenting coordinator can take away some of the stress you used to have when it came to dealing with your co-parent.
+With less stress about communication or making decisions, you will be able to spend more time focused on your children. 

 Quick – Parenting coordination sessions can be scheduled early in the dispute and at times acceptable to the parties, thereby increasing the likelihood of a prompt settlement.
 It avoids the delays and frequent non-productive court appearances associated with our over-burdened court systems.